niess/calzone/docs/source/api.rst

       Dump the volume geometry to a `GDML`_ file.

-      If *path* is :python:`None`, then the geometry is dumped to :python:`"volume.gdml"`.
+      If *path* is :python:`None`, then the geometry is dumped to :python:`f"{self.name}.gdml"`.
 Note that contrary to Geant4, this method erases any existing `GDML`_ file with the same name.

    .. automethod:: origin